 There are 2 main options for entering notes:

 - Watch Notes - these are notes recorded with your Apple Watch using HeartWatch.
 You can speak notes, scribble the notes, or even use emojis.
-Its setup specially for easy Watch based note taking
+Its setup specially for easy Watch based note taking.
+Refer to Watch Use for entering notes from your Apple Watch

 - Daily Journal - this is entered from your iPhone, using all the common features available in your iPhone